rubinanoor/Neural-Machine-Translation-for-Urdu-English/README.md

 ### Notebooks & Output
 * **`notebooks/baseline.ipynb`**: The primary Kaggle execution environment used to run the pipeline and generate the baseline results.

+The notebook is not "training" a new model yet, but rather correctly evaluating the State-of-the-Art (SOTA) baseline (Helsinki-NLP/opus-mt-ur-en) to set the benchmark for your future experiments:

+Metric Success: The execution completed with a BLEU score of 25.57 and a ChrF++ of 46.65.

+Reliability: A Brevity Penalty (BP) of 1.0 indicates the model is producing translations of the correct length, confirming the baseline is stable.

 * **`results/`**: Directory containing evaluation artifacts, including `baseline_predictions.txt` and `baseline_metrics.json`.